NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 # Name of the flag that the end-user will use to reference this option with a Middleware setup wizard
 name: <string>

-# Name of the env variable used in the docker-compose file
+# Key of the env variable used in the docker-compose file
 target: <string>

-# Data type of the option: enum, int, float, string, bool, etc. These types will be defined in another section with more details
+# Data type of the option: enum, int, float, string, bool, etc. These types are defined below with more details
 type: <type>

 # Default value